How to Protect Your Home From Smart Lock Hackers

 To ensure your device’s operating system is intact, double check that it is Z-Wave certified prior to installation.
 Products with this seal of approval have been rigorously tested for performance and security.
 Vector Security only recommends vendors who use Z-Wave certified products.

 Yale, Kwikset and Schalage—the largest providers of locks—are all certified.
 However, be wary of knockoff or uncertified brands.
 For a list of all certified locks and other smart home products, visit the Z-Wave website.

 2. Ensure Safe Network Operations Centers (NOC)

 The network operations center manages your interactive service network, and is where your data is stored offsite.
-Vector Security relies on Alarm.com and Honeywell for NOC management—both of which meet international security standards.
+Vector Security relies on Alarm.com for NOC management—which meet international security standards.

 When installing interactive services, ask your provider to verify who operates the NOC and to verify that they are ISO/IEC 27001:2005 accredited.
 This widely recognized standard is designed to ensure adequate security controls are in place to protect your information.
 It includes network protection, as well as physical facility and personnel (background checks, access control, etc.) security.

 Manufacturers also recommend that dealers and customers follow all recommendations and protocols when installing and managing devices and networking components.